GL551/pyrodeo/doc/index.rst

     equilibrium solution in a constant pressure shearing sheet or cylindrical disc has vanishing `state.vely`.

-An example of reading the file and plotting using matplotlib:
+An example of reading the file and plotting using `matplotlib <https://matplotlib.org/>`_:

 .. literalinclude:: ../examples/example_plot.py